Frog's Hollow: History

-During the 1880s, many Anti-Chinese Leagues were formed which organised many Anti-Chinese demonstrations to persuade the government to cease immigration from China.
-On Saturday 5 May 1888, one such demonstration in Brisbane, fuelled by alcohol, turned into a riot, where the mob of an estimated 2000 people attacked Chinese homes and businesses.
+During the 1880s, numerous Anti-Chinese Leagues were formed which organised many demonstrations to persuade the government to cease immigration from China.
+On Saturday 5 May 1888, one such demonstration in Brisbane, fuelled by alcohol, turned into a riot, where the mob of an estimated 2,000 people attacked Chinese homes and businesses.
 The riot spread to Chinese premises in other parts of Brisbane, including South Brisbane and Fortitude Valley.
-The police did little to quell the riot with Police Inspector Lewis saying afterwards that "the majority of the people in the street were respectable citizens and would probably have been injured had this been done!".
+The police did little to quell the riot, with Police Inspector Lewis saying afterwards that "the majority of the people in the street were respectable citizens and would probably have been injured had this been done!".
 The only person arrested was subsequently acquitted.